Tanveer2719/Rainfall-Prediction-in-Bangladesh/README.md

    - Handling missing values.
    - Ensuring accurate alignment of records across time and stations.

 The resulting dataset provided a robust foundation for analysis and modeling.
-A preview of the dataset is shown in Figure 1.
+The dataset can be found in [link](./Rainfall%20Prediction%20in%20Bangladesh/Project_Codes/weatherdata%(1).csv).

 ---